aya-prover/aya-prover-docs/aya/guide/anqur-story.aya.md

-# Motivating Aya features: an incomplete story
+# Proof assistants' user tutorial

 Great.
 I expect you to have basic experience with interactive theorem proving.
 This is another Aya tutorial for interactive theorem prover users.